17.1.20 - Read our Adventure Stories inspired by 'Journey to the Centre of the Earth'...

 If you have any queries, questions, concerns or celebrations, please don't hesitate to come and speak to me at drop off or pick up times.

-- PE is now every Monday but please ensure your child has a PE kit in school all week.
+- Outdoor PE is now every Tuesday but please ensure your child has a PE kit in school all week.
 It would be useful to send in a fleece/jumper to wear for PE in case the days get colder.

 - Spelling should be practised at home every week.

 - Please ensure all children bring a water bottle into school so they can stay hydrated.
-Please also make sure your child wears a coat to school as the weather will be getting chilly over the coming weeks.
+Please also make sure your child wears a coat to school as the weather will continue to be chilly over the coming weeks.